 Read more

-...years of teaching and tutoring experience, I am dedicated to creating an engaging learning atmosphere where students can excel.
+...learning environment where students can excel.
 Currently pursuing a PhD in Organization and Management with a focus on Executive Coaching at Liberty University, I also hold an MBA from Grantham University.
 My subject expertise spans AP Comparative Government and Politics, AP U.S. Government & Politics, and a variety of college-level courses, including Economics and Public Speaking.
-I employ a collaborative teaching approach...
+I employ a collaborative teaching approach that connects academic concepts to real-life applications, empowering students to articulate their ideas...

 Read more

-...or content exposure.
-With one on one teaching, it is possible to do this effectively and, with effort, will lead to higher absorption of material - and yes, higher grades.
+...and, with effort, will lead to higher absorption of material - and yes, higher grades.
 Outside of tutoring, I'm currently a contractor at Scott doing IT work.
 It keeps me busy but also allows me to use downtime to continue my own education.
-I'm on track to continue on to earn a secondary education endorsement, and likely won't be stopping...
+I'm on track to continue on to earn a secondary education endorsement, and likely won't be stopping there, as I find the technology of education fascinating.
+I also substitute teach at a...

 Read more

-...participated in many different leadership roles.
-My role of highest acclaim was my position of Miss Oakwood University, where our goals were to implement change at our university and represent them in a national setting.
+...them in a national setting.
 I also was a member of the Oakwood University Aeolians, the official choir of our university.
-It is an award-winning, internationally acclaimed group that was ranked #1 in the category of gospel, pop, and jazz and has given our school...
+It is an award-winning, internationally acclaimed group that was ranked #1 in the category of gospel, pop, and jazz and has given our school the name of the "Juilliard of the South".
+In the fall semester of 2015, I am attending the University of Pennsylvania (affectionately known as Penn) to receive my Masters in...

 Read more